-- 1. The FFA may extend the deadline under subsection 6 no. 1 once by one month. - 2.
-The FFA may extend the deadline under subsection 6 no. 2 once. - 3.
+- 01. The FFA may extend the deadline under subsection 6 no. 1 once by one month. - 02.
+The FFA may extend the deadline under subsection 6 no. 2 once. - 03.
 The FFA may extend the deadline under subsection 6 no. 3 once.
-In particularly exceptional cases, the FFA managing board may allow a second extension of this deadline. - 4.
+In particularly exceptional cases, the FFA managing board may allow a second extension of this deadline. - 04.
 If it is essential to extend the deadline on account of force majeure or similar circumstances, the FFA managing board may, in duly justified exceptional cases and in agreement with the BKM, allow further extensions of the deadlines referred to in subsection 6 nos.
 1 to 3.

-Reasons must be given for any application to extend a deadline.
+Any application to extend a deadline must be reasoned.